algosup/2024-2025-project-5-bubble-intermarche-team-2/README.md

-# Wine & Cheese Recommender App
+# Wine & Cheese Recommendation App 🍷❤️🧀

-An intuitive mobile application that helps food and wine lovers discover perfect wine and cheese pairings, built using the no-code platform **Bubble.io**.
+An intuitive mobile application requested by the **Intermarché from Saint Rémy de Provance**. this app helps food and wine lovers discover perfect Intermarché's wine and cheese pairings, built using the no-code platform **Bubble.io**.

-## Project Description
+## Project Description 🔎

-**Wine & Cheese Recommender App** allows users to:
+**Wine & Cheese Recommendation App** allows users to:

 - Search for a wine or cheese to find the best matching pairings.
 - Explore new combinations based on their taste, mood, or special occasions.